 The next several years were spent wandering—managing enterprises in the private sector, attending community college off and on.
 Throughout this period, I continued to explore the questions raised by theology—albeit in a secular context—through an intensive private study in continental philosophy and critical theory.

 At the time, I considered myself an atheist.
 And I zealously tried to prove my unbelief through my lifestyle: substance abuse, being reckless, provocative and confrontational for its own sake, sexual adventurism, etc. However, I struggled to truly internalize atheism: fundamentally, I was a believer.
 This insight was the beginning of a journey which culminated with my conversion to Islam, and a renewed sense of purpose.

 Attempting to capitalize on my now-deep background in philosophy, I enrolled in a program at the University of Arizona—at the time, ranked among the best in the world in the discipline.
 Initially, I was an odd fit: my intellectual foundations were theology and continental philosophy; towards the end of my studies I had developed a deep affinity with the anti-philosophies of Lev Shestov, Kierkegaard, Nietzsche and Wittgenstein.
-The U of A, meanwhile, is rooted firmly in the (rigidly secular) analytic tradition.
+The U of A, meanwhile, is rooted firmly in the American analytic tradition.

-And more broadly, I felt uncomfortable in the academic realm: I came from a military family and a military community, I had years of private-sector experience under my belt, I was a good decade older than most students, I had started a family, I came from a community college, I was black, Muslim and allergic to idealism, utopianism, and positivism.
+I felt uncomfortable in the academic realm overall: I came from a military family and a military community, I had years of private-sector experience under my belt, I was a good decade older than most students, I had started a family, I came from a community college, I was black, Muslim and allergic to idealism, utopianism, and positivism.
 These life experiences and perspectives were alien to most in the Ivory Tower, and they were certainly not well-represented in my department.